-The National Ecological Observatory Network (NEON) is a continental-scale ecological observatory designed to enable understanding of the impacts of climate change, land-use change and invasive species on ecology.
-NEON plans to gather ecological and climatic data over 30 years within 20 ecoclimatic domains across the continental United States, Alaska, Hawaii and Puerto Rico; including 81 terrestrial and aquatic sites.
+The National Ecological Observatory Network (NEON) is a continental-scale ecological observatory designed to enable understanding of the impacts of climate change, land-use change and invasive species on ecological systems.
+NEON is designed to gather ecological and climatic data over 30 years within 20 eco-climatic Domains across the continental United States, Alaska, Hawaii, and Puerto Rico; including 47 terrestrial and 31 aquatic sites.

-NEON sites comprise 20 terrestrial and 19 aquatic core sites located in wildland areas that will remain in place for 30 years, along with 27 terrestrial and 15 aquatic relocatable sites that will move approximately every five to ten years.
-Relocatable sites are established in response to priority science questions identified by the scientific community (RD [03]).
+NEON sites comprise 20 terrestrial and 19 aquatic core sites located in wildland areas that will remain in place for the planned 30 year lifespan of NEON, along with 27 terrestrial and 15 aquatic gradient sites that may periodically move location.
+Gradient sites are established in response to priority science questions identified by the scientific community (RD[03]).

-NEON's co-located physical, chemical and biological measurements and observations are acquired via distributed sensor networks, field samples and human observations, and coordinated airborne observations.
+NEON's co-located physical, chemical, and biological measurements and observations are acquired via distributed sensor networks, field samples and human observations, and coordinated airborne observations.
 The intent is to facilitate the study of ecological responses of the biosphere to environmental change and resulting feedbacks to the hydrosphere and atmosphere.
-NEON data and data products will have maximum long term value if additional observations and experiments can be carried out by other researchers in the same general area while maintaining consistency in NEON's data collection methods and the environmental integrity of NEON sites.
+NEON data and data products will have maximum long-term value if additional observations and experiments can be carried out by other researchers in the same general area while maintaining consistency in NEON's data collection methods and the environmental integrity of NEON sites.